 Donald and Virginia founded Sherwood Trust in 1991, ensuring their lifelong commitment to the Walla Walla Valley would continue in perpetuity.
-In our 25 years as a private, nonprofit foundation, we have invested over $28 million back into our community, furthering our mission for the Walla Walla Valley to reflect the highest, sustainable quality of life for everyone.
+In our 25 years as a private, nonprofit foundation, we have invested over $30 million back into our community, furthering our mission that everyone in the Walla Walla Valley has a sense of belonging and contributes to a thriving region.

 As Sherwood Trust looks to the future, it is guided by a distinct concept of philanthropy that mirrors core principles that were important to Donald and Virginia Sherwood throughout their lives.
 We view grantmaking as a strategic activity in the form of long-term investments to build capacity on a sustainable basis.
 We seek to continue their dedication and honor their legacy by building stronger communities throughout our region, from Dayton, Washington to Milton-Freewater, Oregon.